GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

 #### `changePaymentMethod`

-Notifies the merchant about changes in user selected payment method.
+Notifies the merchant about changes in the user-selected payment method.
 The `paymentHandlerMethodData` bundle contains `methodName` and optional `details` keys both with string values.
 Chrome will check for a non-empty bundle with a non-empty `methodName` and send an `updatePaymentDetails` with one of the